biorack/metatlas/docs/Targeted_Analysis.md

 ### Passing Additional Notebook Parameters To `submit_slurm_job.sh`

-Any of the parameters in the first code block of the `RT_Prediction.ipynb` notebook can be passed to the `submit_slurm_job.sh` script.
+Any of the parameters in the first code block of the `RT_Alignment.ipynb` notebook can be passed to the `submit_slurm_job.sh` script.
 There are two command line options that can be used to supply parameters.